James Habersham Jr.: Mercantile career

-Though according to his father, Habersham was "gentleman that is not overly fond of business", he founded a mercantile firm which specialized in importing goods with his cousin Joseph Clay in the 1760's.
+Though according to his father, Habersham was "gentleman that is not overly fond of business", he founded a mercantile firm which specialized in importing goods with his cousin Joseph Clay in the 1760s.
 The firm imported hundreds of African slaves to Savannah, some of which were advertised as being "direct from the River Gambia".
 Habersham also owned slave plantations on both the Savannah River and Broad River in South Carolina.
 He also served on the board of trustees which established the University of Georgia in 1785.

 Habersham House

 In 1789, construction was completed of Habersham House in Savannah's Reynolds Square.
-Habersham lived there until his death on July 2, 1799.
+Habersham lived there until his death on July 2, 1799, aged 53 or 54.
 He is buried in Savannah's Colonial Park Cemetery.